mnicolas94/facticus-deploy/README.md

 ## Notice: This project and its documentation are a work in progress.
-Use at your own risk.
+Breaking changes are expected.
+Use carefully.

 # Deploy